sap-tutorials/Tutorials/tutorials/hana-dbx-query/hana-dbx-query.md

     ![Statement Syntax Helper](StatementSyntaxHelper.png)

-    > If you click on the name of the statement being displayed in the Statement/Syntax dropdown (blue link), you will be redirected to an SAP document providing more information on that particular statement.
+    > If you left-click the name of the statement being displayed in the Statement/Syntax dropdown (blue link), you will be redirected to an SAP document providing more information on that particular statement.
     >
     >![Statement Help Document](StatementHelpDocument.png)